MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xr015.md

 ms.date: 10/01/2019
 ---

-# XR-015: Managing Player Communication &diams;
+# XR-015: Privacy and Permissions

 Titles must not transmit user data or allow communication over Xbox Live when the user's privacy settings do not allow it.